slacorazza/APIBaseOfiServices/README.md

 ## Introduction

-OFI Services Process Mining API allows you to interact with the company's process data through a RESTful interface.
-This API is designed to support the front-end dashboard, enabling users to visualize and analyze business processes.
+OFI Services API allows you to interact with the company's data through a RESTful interface.
+This API is designed to support the front-end dashboard, enabling users to visualize and analyze the data.

 ## Features

 - Retrieve process data
 - Filter and search process instances
 - Create, update, and delete process-related data
-- Authentication and authorization

 ## Installation